loganpkg/spot/README.md

 defn(macro_name)
 ```
 `defn` is often used to make a renamed copy of a macro.
-For user-defined macros it pushes the quoted definition into the input.
+For user-defined macros, it pushes the quoted definition into the input.
 For built-in macros, it passes back the C function pointer (its *definition*)
-to the parent macro, but only when it aligns to the second argument
+to the parent macro, but only when it aligns with the second argument
 of `define` or `pushdef` (or renamed copies of these).

 ```m4
 divert[(div_num)]
 ```
 `divert` changes the active diversion. m4 commences in diversion 0,
 which is regularly flushed to `stdout`.
-Diversion -1 is discarded,
+Diversion -1 is discarded
 and is often used when defining multiple macros, as the remaining newline
 characters are typically not wanted in the output.